nullaufeins/leipzigHelpsUkraine_bot/CONTRIBUTING.md

 - Start the bot:
     ```bash
-    make clean # <- optional
+    just clean # <- optional
-    make build # <- only needed if code or config or assets have changed
+    just build # <- only needed if code or config or assets have changed
-    make run
+    just run
     ```
 - Enter the chat group and interact with the bot.